2MASS J03552337+1133437: Characteristics

+A study with James Webb Space Telescope's MIRI instrument found silicate features that are shifted to bluer wavelengths compared to other brown dwarfs in the same sample.
+The researchers found a 10% flux difference in the mid-infrared between JWST and Spitzer spectra.
+But it is not clear if this is due systematic uncertainties between the instruments or real variability.
+Multiple MIRI observations are needed to confirm this variability.

 It is a radio-quiet brown dwarf, indicating an absence of stellar flares.
 Its carbon to oxygen ratio, equal to 0.56, is similar to that of the Sun.

 A 2010 search for companions to L dwarfs identified this object as a candidate binary system.

 The interstellar comet 2I/Borisov passed 1.4 light-years (0.44 parsecs) from 2MASS J0355+11 280 thousand years before arriving in the Solar System.